tewk/interface-types/proposals/interface-types/linking/Explainer.md

-The principle behind the [shared-nothing] model is that, since it's difficult and error prone to get unrelated toolchains and languages to share low-level state, like linear memory and tables, such low-level state should be encapsulated by a module by default.
+The principle behind the [shared-nothing] model is that, since it's difficult and error prone to get unrelated toolchains and languages to share low-level state, like linear memory and tables, this state should be encapsulated by a module by default.
 However, many C/C++/Rust libraries cannot be factored to share nothing, either due to fundamental dependencies on sharing memory in the interface or practical reasons like performance or difficulty refactoring.
 By default, such libraries are currently [statically linked] into a containing wasm module.
-However, statically linking *everything* leads to code duplication which is classically addressed in native code by [dynamic linking].
-In the context of wasm, we'll call this "dynamic *shared-everything* linking" to distinguish it from dynamic *shared-nothing* linking, both of which are possible in wasm.
+Statically linking everything leads to code duplication which is classically addressed in native code environments by [dynamic linking].
+In the context of wasm, we'll call this "dynamic *shared-everything* linking" to distinguish it from dynamic *shared-nothing* linking.

 A challenge with dynamic shared-everything linking is to control which instances share which memory.
-In particular, it should be possible to write a "main" module (the analogue of a native executable) that creates its own private memory, explicitly shares it with N other "shared" modules (the analogue of native `.dll`/`.so`s), but encapsulates its memory from all *other* modules, so that the use of shared-everything linking is kept an implementation detail from the point of view of the main module's clients.
+In particular, it should be possible to write a "main" module (the analogue of a native executable) that creates its own private memory, explicitly shares it with N other "shared" modules (the analogue of native `.dll`/`.so`s), but encapsulates its memory from *all other* modules so that the use of shared-everything linking is kept an implementation detail from the point of view of the main module's clients.
 Thus, we want a two-level hierarchy, where multiple same-language/ABI wasm modules are composed into a